oroinc/documentation/user_guide_sales_tools/b2b_sales/opportunities/flows.rst

 .. image:: ../../../img/opportunities_2.0/inactive_close_reason.jpg

 To close an opportunity as Won or Lost, use **Close As Won/Close As Lost** transition buttons instead.
-They are located at the top of Opportunities view page.
+They are located at the top of Opportunitiespage.

-|

 .. image:: ../../../img/opportunities_2.0/transitions.jpg

-Note that it is not possible to close an opportunity from the grid, although inline editing as a feature is available after flow activation.
+Note that it is not possible to close an opportunity from the table of all opportunities, although inline editing is available after flow activation.

-To close an opportunity as Won:
+To close an opportunity as won:

--	Click :guilabel:`Close As Won`.
+-	Click **Close As Won**.
 -	Enter **Close Revenue**.
 -	Enter **Expected Close Date**.
--	Click :guilabel:`Submit`.
+-	Click **Submit**.

 To close an opportunity as Lost:

--	Click :guilabel:`Close As Lost`.
+-	Click **Close As Lost**.
 -	Select **Close Reason** from the dropdown.
 -	Select the **Expected Close Date**.
--	Click :guilabel:`Submit`.
+-	Click **Submit**.

 Develop
 ~~~~~~~

 Develop transition is a simplified form for editing an opportunity.

 .. image:: ../../../img/opportunities_2.0/develop.jpg

 Other
 ~~~~~